nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/30-requirements/20-requirement detail.md

 Any actor (author or third party) can provide descriptors for each component of the system as a whole. (e.g. a training content review, as SBOM validation, a system integrity check, a fairness assessment).

-TAIBOM provides both a mechanism of making these attestations, but also a framework for the dynamic and subjective evaluation, of
+TAIBOM provides both a mechanism of making these attestations, but also a framework for the dynamic and subjective eva